 I get it.

 I used to read people’s dreamy stories to more freedom and success, all the time, and I would think the same thing.
 Like– yeah, well, they’re special.

 They have… [fill in the blank]: all the answers, someone paying their bills, way better hair, or they have that no-fear thing, that I just don’t.

 Well, let me tell you something that I wish I knew then: those thoughts in itself, are something worth digging into.

 Of limiting yourself.

-And ultimately, it exposes two things that are much deeper and so NECESSARY to examine before you even think about taking a jump into entrepreneurship of any kind.
+Because ultimately, that mentality exposes 2 things that are much deeper and so NECESSARY to examine before you even think about taking a jump into entrepreneurship of any kind.
 Or life.

 And that is this:

 #1: being in-tune enough in the first place, to follow your gut, your drive, and your sense that there must be something more, instead of just existing in autopilot for your entire life….

 #2: actually taking action.
 Like, real steps to make things happen.
 Even if it’s baby steps.
 And even if it’s scary.